 The Walk-In Ambulatory Care Clinic is open from 8am - 4pm during the summer semester.
 Students may be seen by a registered nurse, or by a physician as necessary.
-Physician hours are 9am - 12noon and 1:30 - 4pm.
-Lab and X-Ray and other ancillary services are referred appropriately.
+Physician hours are 9am - 12pm and 1:30pm - 4pm.
+Lab, x-ray and other ancillary services are referred appropriately.

-The Pharmacy is open in the summer Monday through Friday from noon to 4 pm.
-Over-the-counter (OTC) medications and medical supplies are available.
-Prescriptions from University physicians as well as from outside physicians can be filled.
+The Pharmacy is open in the summer Monday through Friday from 12pm - 4 pm.
+Over-the-counter medications and medical supplies are available.
+Prescriptions from University physicians, as well as from outside physicians, can be filled.
 The student can bring the prescription or the bottle with a student ID to the pharmacy during business hours.
 Refills may be phoned to us ahead of time to be ready for pickup.
 The pharmacy phone is 574-631-6574.
 The pharmacy can accept cash or check.
 Receipts are provided for the student to file for insurance reimbursement.

-5.5.1 Emotional Support Animals
+5.6.2 Emotional Support Animals (ESA)